pranabekka/pranabekka.github.io/content/drafts/rust-to-ref-inf.md

 ## Lifetimes

-Airy doesn't allow us to create references, and only creates temporary aliases, which means no references to other variables and no passing references out of functions, so there's no need to match lifetimes.
+Because we can't take a reference to a variable and store it in another variable, we don't need to worry about the stored reference moving around without the variable it refers to, which means we don't need to worry about lifetimes.

 ## Threads and closures